justme-1968/homebridge-fhem/README.md

-          each list entry consists of : separated pair of from and to values each from value can be a literal value or a regex of the form /regex/ each to value can be a literal value or a homekit defined term for this characteristic valueOn, valueOf: the reading values that are mapped to the true/false resp. on/off states in homekit. shotcut for values
+          each list entry consists of : separated pair of from and to values each from value can be a literal value or a regex of the form /regex/ each to value can be a literal value or a homekit defined term for this characteristic valueOn, valueOff: the reading values that are mapped to the true/false resp. on/off states in homekit. shotcut for values if only one is given all values not matching this one are automaticaly mapped to the other
+TODO: event_map

     e.g.: PositionState=motor,values=/^up/:INCREASING;/^down/:DECREASING;/.*/:STOPPED On=state,valueOn=/on|dim/,valueOff=off

-  the order of the transformations is as follows: part, values, valueOn/valueOff, threshold, maxValue/minValue/minStep, invert
+  the order of the transformations is as follows: eventMap, part, values, valueOn/valueOff, threshold, max, maxValue/minValue/minStep, invert

 and for the homekit -> FHEM direction: